 Bunker Hill Announces Amendment of Warrant Terms

-TORONTO, March 15, 2023 (GLOBE NEWSWIRE) -- Bunker Hill Mining Corp. (the "Company") BNKRBHLL announces that it is proposing to amend the exercise price of 10,416,667 common stock purchase warrants of the Company (the "Warrants") and the expiry date of the Warrants to March 31, 2023, subject to compliance with the policies of the Canadian Securities Exchange (the "CSE").
-The Warrants comprise units of the Company issued to Teck Resources Limited ("Teck") on a private placement basis on May 13, 2022, in consideration for the Company's acquisition of the Pend Oreille process plant.
+/EIN News/ -- TORONTO, March 15, 2023 (GLOBE NEWSWIRE) -- Bunker Hill Mining Corp. (the “Company”) (CSE: BNKR; OTCQB: BHLL) announces that it is proposing to amend the exercise price of 10,416,667 common stock purchase warrants of the Company (the “Warrants”) and the expiry date of the Warrants to March 31, 2023, subject to compliance with the policies of the Canadian Securities Exchange (the “CSE”).
+The Warrants comprise units of the Company issued to Teck Resources Limited (“Teck”) on a private placement basis on May 13, 2022, in consideration for the Company’s acquisition of the Pend Oreille process plant.

 Each Warrant entitles the holder thereof to purchase one share of common stock of the Company (each, a “Warrant Share”) at an exercise price of C$0.37 per Warrant Share at any time on or prior to May 12, 2025.
 The Company intends to amend the exercise price of the Warrants from C$0.37 to C$0.11 per Warrant Share (the “Amended Exercise Price”) and amend the expiry date from May 12, 2025 to March 31, 2023, in accordance with policies of the CSE, and does not intend to amend any other material terms of the Warrants (the “Amended Warrants”).